Our Services

 Hormonal shifts — especially a temporary dip in estrogen — can cause slight shedding of the uterine lining.

-If you're experiencing mid-cycle spotting and want to understand whether it's related to ovulation, you can use a free AI symptom checker for Ovulation Bleeding to get personalized insights based on your specific symptoms.
+If you're experiencing mid-cycle spotting and want to understand what might be causing your symptoms, Ubie's free AI symptom checker can provide personalized insights in just a few minutes based on your specific situation.

 If brown discharge occurs about 6–12 days after ovulation and you've had unprotected sex, implantation could be a possibility.